Selkamies/Solita2023Assignment/README.md

 - [ ] Instead of just checking if database exists at start, also check if it has any valid data in it.
 - [ ] Tests.
 - [ ] Support for future files containing journey data, don't use hardcoded names.
+- [ ] Get a list of all rows that failed validation and the reason for failing to check if we discard rows that could be salvaged.
+- [ ] Performance?
+Threading?

 ### Journeys
 Journey index: